CMake Project Structure and Subdirectories

 This top level CMakeLists.txt

 is now extremely high level, which is what we want for a file in such an important location as the root of our project.
-It simply declares what components our project has, where each component is a single add_subdirectory()
+It simply declares what components our project has, and each new component we add requires a single line, keeping complexity to a minimum.

 It doesn't care about the implementation details of how those components are built - those are lower level details stored deeper in our project structure.